josephwright/josephwright.github.io/_posts/2009-10-06-a-model-dtx-file.md

 %&lt;/readme&gt;
 ```

-This part is pretty obvious: the README file for the package, inside guards called ‘readme’.
+This part is pretty obvious: the README file for the package, inside guards called 'readme'.
 As you might expect, this will get extracted out later as the README file.
 In the initial TeX run, this text will be skipped (because of the `\iffalse`), but when DocStrip runs it will show up (as DocStrip will ignore the `\iffalse`, which is in a different set of guards).

 ```latex
 %&lt;*internal&gt;